Professional Association of Diving Instructors: Training system

 The PADI training system is composed of modules with standardized learning objectives divided into theory and practical skills development.
 Each module is a stand-alone course for which certification is provided to the participant on successful completion of the course.
-Theory is mainly conveyed by way of self-study using books or digital training using PADI eLearning.
+Theory is mainly conveyed by way of self-study using books or digital training using PADI E-Learning.
 All study options are supplemented with video and, in most cases, live instruction to help the participant visualize what they have read.
-Confirmation of the student diver's level of mastery in standardized knowledge review sessions is carried out by a scuba instructor.
-The instructor utilizes both written tests and live observation during actual dives to verify a student's knowledge and skills.
+Confirmation of the student diver's level of competence in standardized knowledge review sessions is carried out by a scuba instructor using both written tests and personal observation during dives to verify the student's knowledge and skills.
 Practical skills are obtained through confined water training (pools or relatively shallow water) and performance evaluations in open water.